Mopinion-com/mopinion-python-api/docs/index.rst

 Welcome to the Mopinion Client's documentation!
 =================================================

-`mopinion <https://pypi.org/project/mopinion/>`_ is a python client that provides functionality for authentication, authorization and requesting resources.
+`mopinion <https://pypi.org/project/mopinion/>`_ is a python client that provides functionality for authentication, authorization, and requesting resources.
 It comes with an easy, beautiful and elegant way of interacting with our `Mopinion Data API <https://developer.mopinion.com/api/>`_.
-This package was developed by Mopinion to facilitate end-users interacting with the API.
+This package was developed by `Mopinion <https://mopinion.com/>`_ to facilitate end-users interacting with the API.

 About Mopinion